Mike IversonMusic, clawhammer banjo, and more...

 Music, clawhammer banjo, and more...

-The Blue Sage Band
+Fulfilling A Dream - The Blue Sage Band

-Twenty years ago, my band 'Powder Ridge' was breaking up and I was confronted with some hard decisions...
+A little over twenty five years ago, my band 'Powder Ridge' was breaking up and I was confronted with some hard decisions...

 My solution was to create a new ensemble where I could combine all three objectives...